Note: I originally wrote this post in 2016 but it’s been updated for 2019.

-Is vegan necessarily healthier, or more of a health halo?
-That really depends on what replaces the bacon, sausage, and other animal foods.
-If it’s mostly whole, minimally processed plant foods, like fruit, vegetables, whole grains, or legumes, you’re in good shape, and they’ve got ’em.
+Is vegan necessarily heart-healthier?
+That depends on what replaces the bacon, sausage, and other animal foods.
+If it’s mostly whole, minimally processed plant foods, like fruit, vegetables, whole grains, or legumes, I’d say yes, and they’ve got ’em.

-Sunday, July 8, 8-11am.
+Sunday, July 7, 8-11am.

 2049 42 Ave SW

 If you get there early the line isn’t bad, but later in the morning it can get pretty long.
-Meanwhile, enjoy the live band and later a chair massage while your kids play games or get a mini-manicure.
+Meanwhile, enjoy the live band and later a chair massage while the kids play games or get a mini-manicure.

-Wednesday, July 11, 9-11am.
+Wednesday, July 10, 9-11am.

 $2 or a non-perishable food item, with all proceeds to the Calgary Food Bank.

 It may seem odd to include a steakhouse on this list, but I appreciate that you can get protein from three foods that aren’t processed meat: Roast pork loin, eggs, and beans (with rice).
 Yay for fiber-rich beans!
 There were also sliced oranges the year we went.

 They also raise funds for charity: $1,664 plus 140lb of goods last year for the Calgary Food Bank.
 Plan for a long wait in line, but a fun Brazilian party at the end.